 Our principal commitments consist of obligations under leases for office space and co-location facilities for data center capacity, bandwidth usage and open vendor purchase orders.
-As of March 31, 2014, there have been no significant changes in our future non-cancelable minimum payments under these commitments.
+As of June 30, 2014, there have been no significant changes in our future non-cancelable minimum payments under these commitments from those reported in our annual report on Form 10-K for the year ended December 31, 2013.
 Additionally, as discussed above, we have issued \$690.0 million par value of convertible senior notes due 2019.
 The notes do not bear regular interest and mature in February 2019, unless repurchased or converted prior to maturity.